RogerFernandoBR/Meraki-API/readme.md

 npm install

 ```

+Then, you need to set the enviroment variables.
+So, go to the clonned root folder.
+Inside the root folder, must have a file named ".env_sample".
+You need to rename this file to ".env" and fill the enviroments variables inside the file.

-You are ready to use/test the Meraki-API!
+Now you are ready to use/test the Meraki-API!
 ## Usage
 First, you need to get the server up.
 Run the following command for that: